 The urban World Heritage sites (WHS) represent an important cultural value in the context of the Atlantic Area.
 The AtlaSWH project intends to create a network of urban WHS, by addressing common challenges related to the protection of their identity, while enhancing their cultural assets, in order t

 The Atlantic Area (continental shelf and islands) is particularly rich in marine resources and despite the richness of these resources, both in quantity and biodiversity.
-Commercial exploitation is predominantly focused on fishing for food and directing by-products for feed.
-However, their relevance
+Commercial exploitation is predominantly focused on fishing and by-products.
+However, their relevance for other commercial field

-The EU Port Reception Facility directive obliges ports providing adequate port reception facilities, ships delivering waste in the port and recommends a cost recovery system as an incentive.
-The International Maritime Organization (IMO) has also developed a Port Reception Facility database, a user s
+The EU Port Reception Facility directive obliges ports to provide adequate port reception facilities, ships delivering waste in the port and recommends a cost recovery system as an incentive.
+The International Maritime Organization (IMO) has also developed a Port Reception Facility database, a user

 The nautical industry offers a significant potential for job creation and is a vector for economic development and wealth for the Atlantic Area territories.
 The marine leisure industry is worth EUR 8.9Bn and employs 85,000 people across the Atlantic Area.